Cryoware/ci4-template/docs/api-format.md

   that follows this spec or by honoring content negotiation (`Accept: application/json`).
 - `TankApiController` (app/Controllers/Api/V1/TankApiController.php) already follows the general shape of this standard with `data` and `meta` and ETag support.
+- OpenAPI spec: This guide aligns with OpenAPI 3.1.1; see `docs/openapi.yaml` for the canonical specification.
+- Legacy naming note: All examples use the normalized schema (no legacy t_ table or f_ field prefixes).
+Field names like tank_id, station_id, product_id, etc., match the current database dump in docs\\Docker_8_4-2025_09_06_17_18_11-dump.sql.

 ## 1. Response Envelope